Cross-Platform npm Scripts: Why Your Windows Commands Fail on macOS/Linux (and How to Fix Them)

 macOS/Linux: VAR=value

-Key Benefit: You write the syntax once, and cross-env handles the platform-specific translation automatically.
-No conditional logic needed, no separate scripts for different operating systems.
+Key Benefit: Write the syntax once. cross-env handles the translation.
+No conditional logic, no separate scripts per OS.

 npm install --save-dev cross-env

-Once installed, you can use it in any npm script in your package.json file.
+Done.
+Now you can use it in any script in package.json.

 {